 Managing burn-out is extremely important because a) it results in lower productivity and loss of revenue, and b) it can trigger more serious health conditions, such as anxiety or depression.

-Most organisations are now treating this syndrome as if it actually is a mental health problem.
+Most organizations are now treating this syndrome as if it actually is a mental health problem.
 Since it has a detrimental impact on engagement levels, it makes sense for companies to help employees manage burn-out before it spins out of control and evolves into something that’s more difficult (and more expensive) to deal with.

 These numbers may look intimidating, but there’s hope for savvy businesses yet.